 Key Audit Matters

-The company is in the supply of printing inks and auxiliaries toprinters all over India.
+1. Trade Receivables - The company is in the supply of printing inks and auxiliaries toprinters all over India.
 In the printing press industry the preference of payments forsupplier of inks is the lowest.
 Some trade receivables are slow in recovery and take timefor recovery beyond the limitation period.
-In some cases suits have been led for recoveryand the court judgments are yet to be received.
+In some cases suits have been fled for recoveryand the court judgments are yet to be received.
 There is therefore a risk for realisationof the trade receivables (refer note no 37).

 How our audit address the key audit matter-